ChrisLaneAU/eslint-plugin-prefer-normalized-styled-components/README.md

 # eslint-plugin-prefer-normalized-styled-components

-Prefer the use of normalized styled components where available
+Warn when a normalized styled component alternative is available

 ## Installation